-Fairmont State University’s outstanding faculty members were recognized during the Faculty Achievement Reception for their exemplary efforts throughout the academic year.
+Fairmont State University’s outstanding faculty members were recognized on Wednesday, April 23, during the Recognition of Faculty Achievement for their exemplary efforts throughout the 2013-2014 academic year.

 Fairmont State University’s outstanding faculty members were honored on Wednesday, April 23, during the Recognition of Faculty Achievement for their exemplary efforts throughout the 2013-2014 academic year.
 The Faculty Achievement Photo Gallery 2014 includes highlights of the event.

 Fairmont State University graduate student Rayme Pullen will give her Graduate Piano Recital at 7:30 p.m.
 Thursday, April 17, in Wallman Hall Room 229.
 Pullen studied piano with Professor John Morrison in School of Fine Arts Department of Music.